TomasLiden/mwo-data/README.txt

 	Traffic in traffic.py
 	Maintenance in maintenance.py

-The class TrainSets (in train_sets.py) holds some derived data sets that makes life easier when working with the problem (used in the plotter for example).

 The scheduling solutions are given as
 	<name>_sol<id>.json
 which correspond to the class
 	Solution in solution.py

-Note that Solution contains some statistics information about problem size, objective value, IP gap etc. The solution files are named with and
-<id> which should be
+Note that Solution contains some statistics information about problem size, objective value, IP gap etc. The solution files are named with an <id>, which should be
 	"opt" for a proven a optimal solution and
 	"best" for the best known solution so far

+The class TrainSets (in train_sets.py) holds some derived data sets that makes life easier when working with the problem (used in plotter for example).

 The module persist.py contains utility functions and some base classes for handling the json files, loading and dumping.